rayramsay/birbybot/slides/script.md

 ## Slide 0
 ### Building a Twitter Image Bot with Flickr and Google Cloud Platform

 Hello, what's up GDG San Francisco?
-How's everyone's DevFest going?
+How's everyone's DevFest going so far?

 My name is Rachel Ramsay, and today I'll be showing you how to build a Twitter image bot with the Flickr API and Google Cloud Platform, particularly the Cloud Vision API.